Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Generalization guarantees

-\subsubsection{Item-pricing mechanisms}
+\subsubsection{Item-pricing mechanisms.}

-We now describe the application of Theorem~\ref{thm:main_pdim} to anonymous and non-anonymous item-pricing mechanisms.
+We now apply Theorem~\ref{thm:main_pdim} to anonymous and non-anonymous item-pricing mechanisms.
+Unlike non-linear pricing, there is only one unit of each item for sale.
 Under anonymous prices, the seller sets a price per item.
 Under non-anonymous prices, there is a buyer-specific price per item.
-We assume that there is some fixed but arbitrary ordering on the buyers such that the first buyer in the ordering arrives first and buys the bundle of goods that maximizes his utility, then the next buyer in the ordering arrives and buys the bundle of remaining goods that maximizes his utility, and so on.
+We make the common assumption~\citep[e.g.,][]{Feldman15:Combinatorial, Babaioff14:Simple, Cai16:Duality} that there is a fixed, arbitrary ordering on the buyers such that the first buyer arrives and buys the bundle that maximizes his utility, then the next buyer arrives and buys the bundle of remaining items that maximizes his utility, and so on.